Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 Matplotlib

 Please note that the code is senstive to the version of the above packages.
-To make sure the code can be successfully reimpelmented, we recommond to create an anaconda virtual environment to install all the above packages with the aforementioned versions.
+To make sure the code can be successfully reimpelmented, we recommond to create an anaconda virtual environment, in which install all the packages with the aforementioned versions.

 ## Simulations on the bechmark dataset
 ### test_MLP_Gibbs.py has two functionalities